South Nahanni River: Course

 The South Nahanni River originates on the western slopes of Mount Christie of the Mackenzie Mountains, at an elevation of 1600 m.
 It flows south on the Yukon – Northwest Territories border for 10 km, then turns south-east into the Northwest Territories at the Moose Ponds.
 It flows through the Selwyn Mountains, where it receives the waters of the Little Nahanni River, south of the Sapper Range.

 East of the Bologna Ridge it turns west, then again south-east.
-It receives the waters of the Broken Skull River east of the Vampire Peaks Range, then the waters of the Rabittkettle River and Hole in the Wall Creek as it enters the Nahanni National Park Reserve.
+It receives the waters of the Broken Skull River east of the Vampire Peaks Range, then the waters of the Rabbitkettle River and Hole in the Wall Creek as it enters the Nahanni National Park Reserve.
 The river crosses the entire length of the park reserve, and the confluence with the Flat River is also located here.
 At the eastern limit of the national park it passes between the Liard Range and the Twisted Mountain, where it receives the Jackfish River, then continues in a meandered flow and empties into the Liard River at Nahanni Butte, 90 km north of Fort Liard, at an elevation of 180 m.
 The South Nahanni River has been proven to run 563 km.